ohhfishal/blog/content/posts/problems.md

 Which stores to partner with?
 How do we onboard more bakers?
 What can we do to ensure quality and freshness across state boundaries?

-The questions asked come down to how can we take what we already have and maintain enough efficiency as it scales.
+The questions come down to how can we take what we already have and maintain enough efficiency as it scales.

 Choosing partners requires having the reach and negotiationing power to do so.
 Onboarding bakers means the amount of bread being sold exceeds or is exceeding the bread baked.
-Ensuring freshness across distance and time requires your bread to be sold far from you.
+Ensuring freshness across distance and time requires your bread to be sold far away from the bakery.

 ### When the problems change, the environment has changed.